-- The Safeguarding Lead will consider further actions including consultation with Children's Social Care/ MASH (if a new concern) - Concerns and discussion, decisions and reasons for decision should be recorded in writing and a 'confidential concerns' or 'child protection' file should be opened, stored in line with the school child protection policy
+- The Safeguarding Lead will consider further actions including consultation with Children's Social Care/ MASH (if a new concern). - Concerns and discussion, decisions and reasons for decision should be recorded in writing and a 'confidential concerns' or 'child protection' file should be opened, stored in line with the school child protection policy. - At all stages the child's circumstances should be kept under review and re-refer if appropriate, to ensure the child's circumstances improve - the child's best interests must come first.

-Still have concerns?
-Refer to MASH (Multi-Agency Safeguarding Hub) Social Care

-Have child/ families personal details to hand and be clear about concern/ allegations
+Still have concerns - Refer to MASH (Multi-Agency Safeguarding Hub) Social Care Have child/ families' personal details to hand and be clear about_concern/ allegations.

-Safeguarding concern Resolved /no longer held

-Support has been agreed, record decision, any follow up actions
+Safeguarding concern Resolved /no longer held Support has been agreed, record decisions and any follow up needed.

-Children's Social Care

-During Office Hour, Monday to Friday

-Multi Agency Safeguarding Hub

-(MASH)

-Tel:- 0300 500 80 90 If the child is at immediate risk dial 101 and ask for assistance Record all decisions and actions, working to agreed outcomes and within timescales.
-Escalate any emerging threats/concerns by adopting Nottinghamshire Safeguarding Children Board procedures - www.nottinghamshire.gov.uk/nscp
+Children's Social Care During Office Hour, Monday to Friday Multi Agency Safeguarding Hub (MASH) Tel: 0300 500 80 90 If the child is at immediate risk dial 101 and ask for assistance Record all decisions and actions, working to agreed outcomes and within timescales.
+Escalate any emerging threats/concerns by adopting Nottinghamshire Safeguarding Children Partnership procedures.

-Out of hours Emergency Duty Team 5.00pm - 8.30am Tel 0300 456 4546
+Out of hours Emergency Duty Team 5.00pm - 8.30am Tel 0300 4564546

-NSPCC Whistle blowing Tel: 0800 028 0285 Unmet needs identified Decide what actions are needed to support the
+NSPCC Whistle blowing Tel: 0800 028 0285 Unmet needs identified Decide what actions are needed to support the child.

-Consult with child young person, family and relevant agencies: Agree support, refer to NSCP guidance 'Pathway to Provision' Version 8
+Consult with the child young person, family and relevant agencies: Agree support, refer to NSCP guidance 'Pathway to Provision' version 9.1

-Contacts: For any allegations/concerns regarding an adult who works with (in either paid/ voluntarily) employment with children contact the LA Designated Officer (LADO) Tel:- 0115 8041272.

-Cheryl Stollery - LA Safeguarding Children in Education Officer Tel:- 0115 8041047 This flow chart is intended as a brief guide.
-Please refer to our Child Protection Policy
+Contacts: For any allegations/concerns regarding an adult who works with (in either paid/ voluntarily) employment with children contact the LA Designated Officer (LADO) for referrals Tel:- 0115 8041272.
+LADO Strategic Lead Tel: 0115 9773921 Cheryl Stollery - LA Safeguarding Children in Education Officer Tel:- 0115 8041047 This flow chart is a brief guide - Please refer to our School Child Protection Policy.